A Girl Like You (Edwyn Collins song): Appearances

 The song appeared on the soundtrack of the 1995 film Empire Records and on that of 2003 film Charlie's Angels: Full Throttle.
 It was featured in season 1, episode 5 of Lucifer ("Sweet Kicks"), and in the 2022 horror film Goodnight Mommy.
 It plays over the end credits in season 5, episode 7 of The Crown.
 Sabrina Spellman and her date Chad Corey Dylan dance to this song in season 1, episode 5 of Sabrina, the Teenage Witch ("Dream Date") as well as Ted Lasso in Season 3.
-It is used in the pilot episode of The Decameron, and also in the opening scene of the first episode of the miniseries Frauds.
+It is used in the pilot episode of The Decameron.